Michael Wyshock, Waiting in Line after Katrina, 2005, charcoal & graphite on paper

 The Displaced Artists Fund at VSC was first established to support artists whose studio practices had been disrupted by California wildfires.
 The Studio Center has since hosted artists directly affected by the events of 9/11, Hurricane Katrina, the 2010 earthquake in Haiti, Tropical Storm Irene, the 2011 Tōhoku earthquake and tsunami, and superstorm Sandy.
 Funding these residencies has been based on partnerships with individuals and foundations (including the Geraldine R. Dodge Foundation and the Pollock-Krasner Foundation) in the wake of specific disasters.

-Thanks to generous support from the Marshall and Margherite McComb Foundation and The Pollock-Krasner Foundation, we have expanded the Displaced Artists Fund in the wake of the devastating 2017 hurricane season.
+Thanks to generous support from the Marshall and Margherite McComb Foundation and The Pollock-Krasner Foundation, we have expanded the Displaced Artists Fund in the wake of the devastating 2017-18 hurricane and wildfire seasons.
 Displaced artists and writers are eligible for fully subsidized 4- to 6-week residencies along with necessary and appropriate travel support.

 If your organization is interested in partnering with VSC to assist displaced artists, please contact Program Director Kathy Black at email@example.com for more information on how to get involved.